gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 > _The only way to go fast is to go well_ - Uncle Bob

 The impact of the book in the programming world is second to none.
-All of a sudden code quality, readability and maintainability were subject of discussion for developer teams.
+All of a sudden code quality, readability and maintainability were in the center of discussion for developer teams.
 I truly believe this made the developers' world a better place.

 The book itself is full of great programming advice, mainly written in Java but applicable in other programming languages as well.
 It's especially valuable for new programmers, starting the craft.
-You will find foundational tips regarding functions and variable names that they should be intention-revealing and searchable.
-Or explanations what makes a good comment and when should you better rewrite the code.
-Other timeless ideas like the _DRY_ principle (Don't Repeat Yourself), _Command-Query separation_ and the nice metaphor with the _boy scout rule_ are also presented.
+You will find foundational tips regarding function and variable names that they should be intention-revealing and searchable.
+Other timeless ideas like the _DRY_ principle (Don't Repeat Yourself), _Command-Query separation_ and noteworthy metaphors like the _boy scout rule_ are also presented.

 Additionally, numerous useful programming practices are given.
 Senior developers take them for granted but junior developers need to learn them first, e.g.:

-- _naming_: use problem-domain names for functions, classes and variables (DDD ubiquitous language)
+- Good _naming_ uses problem-domain names for functions, classes and variables.
-- _exception handling_: don't pass null or return null, use unchecked exceptions, provide context in exceptions
+  This is also a main principle in DDD, namely the ubiquitous language.
+- Good _exception handling_ uses unchecked exceptions and provides as much context as possible
-- _unit testing_: tests should be FIRST(Fast, Independent, Repeatabl,e
-  Self-validated, Timely) and should assert a single behaviour
+- In good _unit testing_ tests should be FIRST (Fast, Independent, Repeatable Self-validated, Timely) and should assert a single behaviour
-- _Single Responsibility Principle_
+- Classes should comply to the _Single Responsibility Principle_
-- _functions_: do one thing, statements are all the same level of abstraction
+- _Functions_ should do one thing and all statements should have the same level of abstraction
-- prefer _pure functions_ with no side-effects
+- _pure functions_ should be preferred without side-effects
-- _Command Query Separation_: functions should return something and have no side effect.
-Or return nothing but have a side effect
+- Functions should comply to the _Command Query Separation_ pattern.
+On the one hand functions returning something should have no side effects, on the other hand functions returning nothing have side effects
-- _DRY_
+- Keep your code _DRY_
-- don't comment code, delete it - there is version control
+- Don't comment code, delete it - there is version control
-- _boundaries_, don't depend too much on 3rd party libs, hide them with interfaces - this will make your code testable
+- Try to have good _boundaries_ in your codebase.
+Don't depend too much on 3rd party libs, hide them behind interfaces.
+This will make your code testable
-- _Law Of Demeter_
-- _Data Abstraction_, use encapsulation/information hiding to preserve
+- Good _Data Abstractions_ enabled by encapsulation/information hiding will
-  invariants (DDD)
+  preserve class invariants and will guarantee convenient and easy-to-use class APIs.

 These practices are timeless for all programmers - new and old.
 I keep finding myself giving these tips over and over to team members in pair programming sessions, discussions or other kind of talks.

-#### Code Smells Compendium

-Another highlight of the book comes at the very end: an extensive list of common code smells. **It's not only important to know how to write good code but also how to detect bad code.**
+Another highlight of the book is the extensive code smells compendium where the book describes the most common code smells with their corresponding countermeasures. **It's not only important to know how to write good code but also how to detect bad code.**

 ## The Bad